bilalAhmad69/task3/README.md

 ## Dependency Used
  All the Dependency is available in package.json file

+## Prerequisites
+    1. Node (You can download from this link  https://nodejs.org)
+    2. Any Text-Editor (visual code or sublime etc)
 ### How To Run This Project ?
     steps:
         1. clone the project in your local storage